apmckelvey/boat-man-shooters/ReadME.md

 ├── Logos *All the logos and icons for our project*
 ├── .gitignore *Tells GitHub to ignore specific files when commiting*
 ├── requirements.txt *Tells GitHub Dependabot what dependencies are needed to update*
-├── license.md *The license for this project.*
+├── LICENSE *The license for this project.*
 └── ReadME.md *This documentation file you are reading right now.*

 ## Logic <a name="logic"></a>